Original: August 2018

 3. Is capillary blood different from venous blood?

 The traditional blood sampling technique, venipuncture, uses blood from a vein, while DBS uses blood from capillaries under the surface of the skin.
 The composition of the blood is similar, but the way it’s extracted is very different.
 Collecting venous blood requires a licensed phlebotomist to conduct the procedure, which can also be painful, while capillary blood can be collected painlessly and without the assistance of a blood collection professional.
-Capillary collections also require far less blood, about 25 times less, at just 0.08 milliliters compared to venipuncture draws that require 2-5 milliliters.
-Additional advancements may allow even greater DBS volumes, enabling the labs to conduct more analysis while still minimizing the amount required from athletes.
+Capillary collections also require far less blood, about 25 times less, at just 0.08 milliliters (mL) compared to venipuncture draws that require 2-5 mL.
+Additional equipment advancements may allow even greater DBS volumes, enabling the labs to conduct more analysis while still minimizing the amount required from athletes.

 4. What kinds of collection devices enable DBS collections?